-The University of Connecticut (UConn) is entering a transformational period of growth supported by the $1.7B Next Generation Connecticut (http://nextgenct.uconn.edu/) and the $1B Bioscience Connecticut (http://biosciencect.uchc.edu/) investments and a bold new Academic Plan: Path to Excellence (http://issuu.com/uconnprovost/docs/academic-plan-single-hi-optimized_1).
-As part of these initiatives, UConn has hired more than 450 new faculty at all ranks during the past three years.
-We are pleased to continue these investments by inviting applications for a non-tenure track, one-year Assistant Professor in Residence in Arts Administration within the Department of Dramatic Arts in the School of Fine Arts (SFA).
+The University of Connecticut (UConn) is in the midst of a transformational period of growth supported by the $1.7B Next Generation Connecticut (http://nextgenct.uconn.edu/) and the $1B Bioscience Connecticut (http://biosciencect.uchc.edu/) investments and a bold new Academic Plan: Path to Excellence (http://issuu.com/uconnprovost/docs/academic-plan-single-hi-optimized_1).
+We are pleased to continue these investments by inviting applications for a faculty position in the Department of Dramatic Arts.

 DUTIES AND RESPONSIBILITIES

 - Teach undergraduate and graduate scenic design courses as assigned (2/3 teaching load), serve as a major advisor to MFA scenic design students and advise undergraduate BFA Scenic Design/Tech majors.

 - Candidate will take a leadership role in scenic design curriculum development and student recruitment for the program.
 Responsibilities include syllabi and course content for current scenic design courses.

 - Serve as an advisor for student designers during the design development process, during production meetings, as well as during the build phase and technical rehearsals.